ambiit/Export-Video-Comments-as-Chapters/README.md

 [日本語](README_jp.md)

 ## About This Plugin

-This plugin exports video comments from the Eagle app as chapters.
-It enables a video player based on mpv to load the video comments input in Eagle as chapters and play the video accordingly.
+This plugin exports video comments entered in the Eagle app as chapter files.
+It enables video players based on mpv to load and play video comments as chapters.

 ## Usage

 - Select a video with comments in the Eagle app.
 - From the [Plugin] menu, select [Export Video Comments as Chapters].
 - The video comments will be exported as a chapter file.